 You will go to your PCP for most of your health care, or your PCP will send you to a specialist who works with the same MCO.
 For some types of services, you can choose a local provider who does not participate with your MCO.
 The MCO will still pay the non-participating provider for services as long as the provider agrees to see you and accepts payment from the MCO.
 Services that work in this way are called "self-referral services."
-The MCO will also pay for any related lab work and medicine received at the same site that you receive the self-referral visit.
+The MCO will also pay for any related lab work and medicine received at the same site where you receive the self-referral visit.
 The following services are self-referral services.

-- Emergency Services
+- Emergency services

-- Family Planning
+- Family planning

-- Pregnancy, under certain conditions, and Birthing Centers
+- Pregnancy, under certain conditions, and birthing centers

 - Doctor's check of newborn baby

-- School-Based Health Centers
+- School-based health centers

-- Assessment for Placement in Foster Care
+- Assessment for placement in foster care

-- Certain Specialists for Children
+- Certain specialists for children

-- Diagnostic Evaluation for people with HIV/AIDS
+- Diagnostic evaluation for people with HIV/AIDS

-- Renal Dialysis
+- Renal dialysis

+- Laboratory tests to detect COVID-19 infection